 Bill Alexander was one of the artists who wasn’t thrilled with Ross’s success, even though he had been his protégé.
 “He betrayed me,” Alexander told The New York Times.
 “I invented 'wet on wet.'
 I trained him and he is copying me—what bothers me is not just that he betrayed me, but that he thinks he can do it better.”

-18. HIS HAPPY LITTLE COMMENTS WEREN’T AD LIBBED.
+18. Bob Ross's HAPPY LITTLE COMMENTS WEREN’T AD LIBBED.

 Though part of Ross’s appeal was his conversational tone, none of this talk of happy accidents or other happy little things was ad libbed.
 “He told me he would lay in bed at night and plan every word,” Kowalski once said.
 “He knew exactly what he was doing.”

-19. HE WAS MISSING PART OF HIS LEFT INDEX FINGER.
+19. Bob Ross WAS MISSING PART OF HIS LEFT INDEX FINGER.

 Though you’d never know it from his painting technique, not all of Ross’s digits were intact.
 He lost part of his left index finger when he was a kid in a woodworking accident while working with his dad, who was a carpenter.